zhqu1148980644/TMP/leetcode/307-Range-Sum-Query-Mutable.md

         l += n;
         r += n;
         int sum = 0;
-        while (l <= r) {
+        // when l == r, will do another sum, then only one of l and r will change, thus the loop ends while (l <= r) {
             // if l boundary is a right child, plus and jump to parent's next brother in next loop if (l % 2 == 1) {